 - Tomato soup garnished just before serving with a sprinkle of green onion stems, sliced into small rings

-- Small sprigs of red and green grapes used as an edible garnish around a holiday meat platter
+- Small sprigs of red and green grapes used as an edible garnish around a holiday meat and cheese platter

 - Peas garnished with bits of pimiento

 - Pomegranate juice garnished with a slice of lime

 - Juicy pomegranate seeds tossed atop a green salad

 - Pizza with a tomato sauce and chopped green peppers

 Here are few fun red and green recipes!